arkatebi/OpenWorld-problem/README.md

 Molecular Function, Biological Process, and Cellular Component, respectively.
 The subsequent lines are for the gene count values - one row for each timepoint.
-The gene count values on each row are listed in groups, where each group has THREE values corresponding to one specific organism.
+The gene count values on each row are listed in groups, where each group has THREE values corresponding to a specific organism.
 The THREE gene count values in each group are for MFO, BPO, and CCO ontological categories, respectively.
 The order of the organisms on a row are the same as they are found in the sp_list.txt file.